cooperhewitt/palette-server/README.md

 # palette-server

-palette-server is a small littel Flask based HTTP-pony to extract colours from an image.
+palette-server is a small Flask based HTTP-pony to extract colours from an image.

 ## How to use it